jixiaod/mass/README.md

 ##Configure file
 'svn.username' & 'svn.password' must be given to checkout and update svn working copy.

-Each project should assign a svn_url.
+Each project should assign a 'svn_url'.

 You can assign your project config file or config folders in 'shared', must be separated by space.